YosloGalfi/Viewport-editor/README.md

 Viewport editor using Autodesk Maya and Gameplay 3D

 Custom viewport editor created with the C++ API for Autodesk Maya and Gameplay 3D.
+The plugin register the various callbacks in the C++ API and sends appropriate information to the gameplay 3D implementation, using a circular buffer.

 The viewport has support for creating and deleting models, editing the models with basic functionalities such as bevel, extrude, smooth e.t.c..
 You can add, change or remove textures on the models.